-I already owned a few Louis Vuitton handbags, I was looking for one primarily for travel.
-And, later that month, I took it to Florida and the Caribbean as my carry-on and tote bag.
+I already owned a few Louis Vuitton handbags, so I was looking for one primarily for travel.
+And later that month, I took it to Florida and the Caribbean as my carry-on and tote bag.

 As a carry-on, it works best on larger jets where it can stay upright under the seat, although I did lay it on its side on smaller jets and didn’t have any issues with items rolling out.

-This tote unites timeless design in an easy to carry bag.
-The LV Neverfull is a tote design, with two thin straps and an open, reach-in design.
+This tote unites timeless design in an easy-to-carry bag.
+The LV Neverfull is a tote design with two thin straps and an open, reach-in design.

-Louis Vuitton Neverfull Sizes
+LV Neverfull Sizes

-Neverfull Size Comparison
+Size Comparison Measurements and Chart